Northern Spain Road Trip: Sights & Map

 Can I do a road trip in northern Spain by car instead of campervan?

 Yes, absolutely.
 The infrastructure along the coast is excellent: Paradores (state-run luxury hotels) in historic buildings from €120/night, boutique hotels from €90/night, small hostels from €40/night.
 Rental cars from Bilbao (airport) or Bordeaux start at €30/day.
-Northern Spain road trip with your own car You save on tolls and campsite fees, but spend more on hotels.
-The math is roughly the same – campers simply have the lifestyle advantage.
+On a road trip through northern Spain with your own car, you save on tolls and parking fees, but you'll spend more on hotels.
+The math is roughly the same – campervans simply have the lifestyle advantage.